codacy/codacy-credo/docs/description/refactor_negated_conditions_with_else.md

 So while this is fine:

-    if !allowed? do
+    if not allowed? do
       raise "Not allowed!"
     end

 The code in this example ...

-    if !allowed? do
+    if not allowed? do
       raise "Not allowed!"
     else
       proceed_as_planned()